-16. High Rate: Discover Bank: 1.90% APY, no minimum balance needed for APY
+15. Best Rate With ATM Access: Synchrony Bank - 1.90% APY, no minimum balance needed for APY (ATM access)

 Perks: The online personal savings account from American Express provides a competitive rate.
 It doesn't charge any monthly fees, and it doesn't require a minimum balance.
 The ability to link current bank accounts offers an easy solution if you have outside accounts that you'd like to view on one platform.

-What to watch for: Similar to other online banks, American Express does not have any branch locations.
-If you're looking to talk to someone in person, you'll have better luck with another bank.
-It also isn't a full-service bank — there's no checking account option, for instance.
+What to watch for: American Express doesn’t have a checking account, so you’ll need to bank elsewhere to get one.
+Similar to other online banks, American Express does not have any branch locations.
 And there's no mobile check deposit option — American Express reserves mobile apps for its credit card customers.

-18. High Rate: Ally Bank - 1.90% APY, no minimum balance needed for APY and a free checking account
+18. Best Customer Experience: Ally Bank - 1.80% APY, no minimum balance needed for APY and a free checking account (no ATM access)

 Overview: Ally Bank started in 2004 and is headquartered in Sandy, Utah.
 In 2009, GMAC Bank was transformed into Ally Bank.
 Ally Bank exceeded 1 million Ally Bank customer accounts in 2012 and currently has 1.5 million customers.